mercedes-benz/sechub/sechub-web-ui-solution/helm/web-ui/README.md

 The web-ui container image is shipped with initially created self-signed certificates.

 ### User-provided SSL keystore
-If you want to provide your own "official" certificates, you need to create a pkcs12 keystore with a "name" attribute (e.g. `sechub-web-ui.example.com`).
+If you want to provide your own officially signed certificates, you need to create a pkcs12 keystore with a "-name" attribute (e.g. `sechub-web-ui.example.com`).

 #### How to create the .p12 keystore
 Create a private key (`sechub-web-ui.key`), create a certificate signed by a CA of your trust (`sechub-web-ui.cert`).